Infinitode/Hued/readme.md

 print(f"Generated color palette's base color: {random_palette.get('Base Color')}")
 ```

-> More functions are available for the `ColorPalette` class, including converting all of the contained colors to **Hex colors**.
+> More functions are available for the `ColorPalette` class, including converting all contained colors to **Hex colors**.

 ## Contributing